awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 **To delete an Aurora global database using the AWS Management Console**

- To delete a cluster that is part of an Aurora global database with the AWS Management Console, you remove or delete any secondary cluster associated with the global database, remove the primary cluster, and then delete the global database itself\.
+ To delete a cluster that is part of an Aurora global database with the AWS Management Console, you remove or delete any secondary clusters associated with the global database, remove the primary cluster, and then delete the global database itself\.
 Because a global database typically holds business\-critical data, you can't delete the global database and the associated clusters in a single step\.
 See [Removing a Cluster from an Aurora Global Database](#aurora-global-database-detaching) for instructions on removing clusters from a global database\.
 See [Deleting a DB Instance in an Aurora DB Cluster](USER_DeleteInstance.md) for the procedure to delete clusters once they are removed\.
 Deleting the primary instance from an Aurora cluster deletes the cluster itself\.

 1. Confirm that all other clusters are removed from the Aurora global database\.